pulp/pulp/docs/sphinx/rest-api/sync-v-async.rst

 --------

 Pulp uses an advanced task queueing system that detects and avoids concurrent operations that conflict.
-It utilizes this system to manage all REST API calls.
+All REST API calls are managed through this system.
-This means that any REST API will return one of three responses:
+Any REST API will return one of three responses:

-* A success response.
-This is usually in the form of a 200 OK or a 201 CREATED.
+* Success Response - 200 OK or a 201 CREATED
-* A postponed response.
-This is in the form of a 202 ACCEPTED.
+* Postponed Response - 202 ACCEPTED
-* A conflict response.
-This is in the form of a 409 CONFLICT.
+* Conflict Response - 409 CONFLICT

-The success response means that no conflicts were detected and the REST call proceeded.
+A success response indicates no conflicts were detected and the REST call executed.
 This is what is typically expected from a REST API call.

-A postponed response means that a conflict was detected, but the call can be executed at a later point in time.
-The call will be carried out by an asynchronous *task*.
-The response body is a serialized **call report** (see below) that contains metadata about the call, its progress, and resolution as well as an href that can be used to poll for updates to this information.
+A postponed response indicates a conflict was detected, however the call can be executed at a later point in time.
+The call will be carried out by an asynchronous task on the server.
+The response body to such a call is a serialized call report (see below) that contains metadata about the call, its progress, and resolution.
+Additionally, an href is provided that can be used to poll for updates to this information.

-Details on :ref:`task_management`
+More information on retrieving and displaying task information can be found :ref:`in the Task Management API documentation <task_management>`.

-A conflict response means that a conflict was detected that causes the call to be unserviceable now or at any point in the future.
-The body of this response is Pulp's standard exception format, including the *reasons* for the response.
+A conflict response indicates that a conflict was detected that causes the call to be unserviceable now or at any point in the future.
+An example of such a situation is the case where an update operation is requested after a delete operation has been queued for the resource.
+The body of this response is Pulp's standard exception format including the reasons for the response.

 .. _call_report:

 Call Report
 -----------

-A 202 ACCEPTED response returns **call report** JSON object as the response body that has the following fields:
+A 202 ACCEPTED response returns a **call report** JSON object as the response body that has the following fields:

 * **_href** *(string)* - uri path to retrieve subsequent call reports for this task.